Skip to main content

 A winning essay will not be focused on solutions to tactical problems, or focused only on training.
 It will need to consider how the Army as an organisation, and members of the Army as professionals, need to adapt to meet the challenges above.

-The Chief of Army Essay Competition is open to serving ADF personnel (SERCAT 3–7) and Australian public servants employed by the Department of Defence.
+The Chief of Army Essay Competition was open to serving ADF personnel (SERCAT 3–7) and Australian public servants employed by the Department of Defence.

-Entries for the Chauvel Prize will close at midnight on Thursday, 30 April 2026.
+Entries closed for the Chauvel Prize on Thursday, 30 April 2026.

 Prizes